hironona/hironona/README.md

 # 🤖 *Intelligence* in Artificial Intelligence 🧠

 I am fascinated by the intersection of artificial intelligence and human intelligence.
-I know how intelligence works through the lenses of deep learning:
+I want to know how intelligence works through the lenses of deep learning:

 >**Geometries of learned representation spaces in deep learning, esp.
 LLMs and VLMs**